jeffthomasiii/Just-a-Thought-Blog/_posts/2025-11-21-strength-with-restraint.md

 Proverbs 25:28 says, *“Like a city whose walls are broken through is a person who lacks self-control.”* (Proverbs 25:28 NIV).
 The walls of discipline keep strength from spilling into destruction.

 Culturally, we often confuse aggression with masculinity.
 Movies celebrate the man who lashes out, who proves himself with violence.
-But much of the misuse of strength—whether fists or firearms—comes not from true courage but from fear or pride.
+But much of the misuse of strength, whether fists or firearms, comes not from true courage but from fear or pride.
 Fear lashes out before understanding.
 Pride refuses to walk away.
 Both twist strength into weakness.

 By contrast, real strength is measured in what you *don’t* do as much as in what you can do.
-A man who trains his body and sharpens his skills but keeps them under the harness of wisdom shows a different kind of power—the power of restraint.
+A man who trains his body and sharpens his skills but keeps them under the harness of wisdom shows a different kind of power, the power of restraint.

 Both unarmed and armed skills carry the same principle: train so you’re capable, but live so you’re trustworthy.
-Your family, your community, and even strangers should feel safer because you’re there—not more afraid.
+Your family, your community, and even strangers should feel safer because you’re there, not more afraid.

 Because the true test of strength isn’t in how much force you can unleash, but in how much wisdom you show when you don’t.

 …just a thought.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNjQ4OTA3MDYsMjMxMTAzNjY4XX0=
+eyJoaXN0b3J5IjpbLTczOTQxOTE2LDIzMTEwMzY2OF19
 -->